brian14708/wh-briefings/presidential-actions/2021-02/2021-02-01-a-proclamation-on-adjusting-imports-of-aluminum-into-the-united-states.md

 date: '2021-02-01'
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/02/01/a-proclamation-on-adjusting-imports-of-aluminum-into-the-united-states/
 published_time: 2021-02-01 20:16:49-05:00
-title: A Proclamation on Adjusting Imports of Aluminum Into the United States
+title: "A Proclamation on Adjusting Imports of Aluminum Into the United\_States"
 ---

 ADJUSTING IMPORTS OF ALUMINUM INTO THE UNITED STATES